-An Easy Dive Site With Great Visibilty
+Racha Noi Banana bay is An Easy Phuket Dive Site With Great Visibility

 On the sand patches at 20m we should be able to find you some kuhl’s stingray and if your lucky jenkins whiprays can make an appearance.
-Some unusual nudibranchs and juvenile cockatoo waspfish are always there but very very difficult to find, so please excuse your guide if they get a little over excited when they find one of these minuscule critters.
+Some unusual nudibranchs and juvenile cockatoo waspfish are always there but very very difficult to find so please excuse your guide if they get a little over excited when they find one of these minuscule critters.

-The dive guide will usually end the dive back where you started from unless there is an unusually strong current in which case you’ll drift gently along with it and get picked up outside the bay.
-As with all the dive sites at Racha Noi keep looking up, giant manta’s rays glide along the dive sites on there way to the cleaning station at the south tip.
+The dive guide will usually end the dive back where you started from unless there is an unusually strong current.
+In which case you’ll drift gently along with it and get picked up outside the bay.
+As with all the dive sites at Racha Noi keep looking up.
+Giant manta’s rays glide along the dive sites on there way to the cleaning station at the south tip.
 You’ll have to be lucky but there’s definitely a chance…